Cluckhead/Bang/Docs/Features.md

 - Ensures all your data files are aligned and ready for analysis.
 - Quickly identifies subtle misalignments or missing data that could cause downstream errors.
 - Makes it easy to spot and fix issues before running further processing or analysis.

+## Attribution Data API (NEW)

+The Attribution Data API feature allows users to fetch, update, and manage attribution data for each fund individually, using a dedicated UI and per-fund files.
+This ensures attribution analytics are always up-to-date and modular.

+### Key Capabilities
+- **Per-Fund Attribution Files:**
+  - Each fund's attribution data is stored in a separate file: `att_factors_<FUNDCODE>.csv` (e.g., `att_factors_IG01.csv`).
+  - This replaces the old single-file approach and enables more granular updates and analysis.
+- **Dedicated UI:**
+  - Accessed via the dashboard tile or navigation menu as "Get Attribution Data".
+  - Shows a status table for all attribution files (file name, last modified, row count, latest date).
+  - Users can select funds (with group support), date range, and write mode (append or redo/overwrite).
+  - The form is consistent with the API simulation page, using Tailwind CSS and modern UX patterns.
+- **API Call Logic:**
+  - For each selected fund, the app makes a separate API call (simulated or real) using the QueryID from `QueryMap_Att.csv`.
+  - Results are written to the corresponding `att_factors_<FUNDCODE>.csv` file.
+- **Write Modes:**
+  - **Append:** Adds new data to the file, then deduplicates by ISIN, Fund, and Date (keeping the most recent row).
+  - **Redo (Overwrite):** Replaces the file entirely.
+A custom modal warns the user before proceeding.
+- **Status Feedback:**
+  - After processing, a dynamic status table shows the result for each fund (success, error, rows written).
+- **Integration:**
+  - All attribution dashboards and analytics now load data from these per-fund files.
+  - If a file is missing, the UI shows "No attribution available." for that fund.

+### Why This Matters
+- Enables targeted, efficient updates to attribution data.
+- Reduces risk of accidental data loss or cross-fund contamination.
+- Provides clear, auditable workflow for attribution data management.
+- Fully integrated with the application's fund selection, group filtering, and status reporting features.

 ---